ddubouskaya/Bash/README.md

-There is my bush homework # ddubBush
+This is my bash homework # ddubBush